What MedStar Health is doing

 Is COVID-19 still a concern?

 Thanks to vaccination, testing, treatments, and prevention measures, hospitalizations and deaths due to COVID are low.
 However, the virus is still active because of community spread and the development of new variants.
-The majority of people recover from this infection.
-Most people will have mild or moderate symptoms.
+Most people recover from this infection, after only mild or moderate symptoms.
 However, some COVID-19 infections can lead to long COVID, serious illness, and in some cases death.
 If someone develops a more serious illness from COVID-19, they may be admitted to the hospital.
 Older people and those with pre-existing medical conditions have a greater risk for serious illness.
 Examples of pre-existing conditions are: cancer, diabetes, heart disease, underlying lung disease, or other conditions impacting the ability of the body’s immune system to fight germs.

 The first and best step you can take to prevent getting sick or spreading COVID-19 is to get vaccinated.
 In addition, everyday preventive steps that are always recommended to slow the spread of respiratory illnesses, like colds and flu: